 Our Teaching School Alliance is led by three outstanding schools, all of which are designated National Teaching Schools: Arrow Vale RSA Academy in Redditch; Holyhead School in Birmingham; and Whitley Academy in Coventry.
 We also work in partnership with the RSA, and with secondary and primary schools across the region, driving forward action research projects, undertaking innovations in teaching and optimising the talents and commitment of our staff to develop creative ways of providing education.
 We try where possible to ensure links to the RSA are interleaved into your training programme.

 The training programmes start with your school experience and will comprise of two contrasting teaching experiences over the course of the year, this will ensure you have access to a range of teaching strategies.
 All trainees will also attend subject and professional studies sessions which are spread throughout the year, these are delivered within an RSA School or at BCU campus.
 The programme combines both academic based assignments and the practical teaching experience.
 The assignments range from professional studies to subject specific and trainees are able to submit at master’s level.
 You will complete three assignments throughout the year.
 The last assignment is a research project and we have employed a specialist to deliver the Design Thinking Module to support completion of this project, this is unique to RSA Academies' Teaching School Alliance.
-This year 75% of secondary trainees passed at Grade 1 and we have a completion rate of 90%.
-We offer a multi level support structure, to allow trainees access to a wide network of support.
+This year 100% of secondary trainees passed at Grade 1 and 2.
+We offer multi-tiered levels of support to guarantee that our trainees make exceptional progress throughout their training and beyond, also ensuring trainees have access to a wide network of support.

 School Direct is a school-based approach to teacher training, which enables you to experience the life of a ‘real’ teacher as you will be based in school from the very start of your training.
 We are working in partnership with Birmingham City University (BCU), and on successful completion of the course, you will be awarded a postgraduate certificate in education (PGCE with QTS) with the opportunity to obtain additional Masters’ credits.